My Astronomy Outreach Activities

 Photos from my March 8 outreach event at an elementary school in Nashville.

 On April 24, I hosted my final outreach event of the 2015-2016 school year, which was a visit by sixth grade students from a Nashville middle school to our observatory.
 The students had built six homemade telescopes as part of their science curriculum this year, and they made a field trip out to our observatory to test them under dark skies.
 We had over 50 attendees at this event, making it the biggest outreach event we’ve hosted to date.
 I gave the students and their families a tour of our observatory and a short planetarium presentation.

 Photos from my April 24 outreach event, taken just before sunset.

-In 2016, I presented to more than 275 elementary and middle school students and nearly 75 adults at 8 separate events where I shared my love for astronomy as part of my ongoing astronomy outreach efforts.
+Thus far in 2016, I have presented to more than 275 elementary and middle school students and nearly 75 adults at 8 separate events where I’ve shared my love for astronomy as part of my ongoing astronomy outreach efforts.
 Additional details about those programs can be found on my blog page here.